 Ergonomics is quite simply the study of how people and their tools interact.
 By examining how people use their tools, we can design tools that enhance the user’s performance.
-Studying what effects those tools have on the user’s body allows for the design of work tools that minimize adverse impacts such as the risk of injury or development of chronic ailments.
+Studying what effects those tools have on the user’s body allows for the design of work tools that minimize adverse impacts such as the risk of injury or the development of chronic ailments.

-Why is Ergonomics Important in the Office?
+Why is Ergonomics Important?

-Office workers spend as much as one-third of every day seated at their desk.
+Office workers spend as much as one-third of every day seated at their desks.
 If that workstation isn’t designed ergonomically, there is a significant risk of developing a chronic injury such as neck or back pain, carpal tunnel, and joint pain.

 When people are uncomfortable or in pain, they aren’t productive, and they are more likely to take sick or injury leave.
-Sadly, almost 80 percent of people experience back pain at some point during their career.
+Sadly, almost 80 percent of people experience back pain at some point during their careers.
 That is an awful lot of people who are not able to work at their full potential.

 Poorly designed or improperly configured chairs, computer monitors positioned at the incorrect height and keyboards placed up too high on desktops and worksurfaces plague offices everywhere.
 Fortunately, there is a cure for this epidemic; ergonomically designed furniture and accessories.